 - 78% of LGBTQ community members said they are inclined to support companies that market to and support LGBTQ people (CBSNews, 2021)

 3. Give Back – Don’t Just Slap a Rainbow On It

-The same goes with giving back to the community.
-Sponsor events, give back through volunteer work, and donate to organizations through promotions or special products.
-These will all make LGBTQ+ consumers more likely to think positively about your brand as well as purchase through you.
+The same goes for giving back to the community.
+Sponsor events, give back through volunteer work and donate to organizations through promotions or special products.
+You can also give free online vouchers (using gift card API) for products that can make LGBTQ+ consumers more likely to think positively about your brand.

 Going beyond selling rainbow merchandise is key.
 If you are selling rainbow merchandise, donate proceeds to a LGBTQ+ organization to avoid falling victim to empty “rainbow retail” that profits off the LGBTQ+ community without supporting it.